azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

     DailyTotal d
 ON
     CAST(metics.[Date] AS DATE) = d.UsageDate
-	WHERE item.[Billable type] IN ('Billable', 'Both') --O nly getting the actual cost GROUP BY
+	WHERE item.[Billable type] IN ('Billable', 'Both') --Only getting the actual cost GROUP BY
     metics.WorkspaceId, item.WorkspaceName, CAST(metics.[Date] AS DATE), d.TotalDailyCU
 ORDER BY